-Tier I benefits are increased by a certain percentage for each month an employee delays retirement past full retirement age, up until age 70.
+The tier I amount is increased by a certain percentage for each month an employee delays retirement past full retirement age, up until age 70.
 For those born January 2, 1943, or later, the delayed retirement credit is 2/3 of 1 percent per month (8 percent per year).
 Those born prior to January 2, 1943, earn a lesser percentage credit.
-Delayed retirement credits are not given to an employee with less than 10 years of railroad service even if the employee is over full retirement age when retiring from his or her railroad job, if the employee is also entitled to an age-reduced social security retirement benefit and the beginning date of that social security benefit precedes the beginning date of his or her railroad retirement annuity.
+Delayed retirement credits are not given to an employee with less than 10 years of railroad service (even if the employee is over full retirement age when retiring from their railroad job) if the employee is also entitled to an age-reduced social security retirement benefit, and the beginning date of that social security benefit precedes the beginning date of their railroad retirement annuity.